jwheelo1/S22-4820/class/lect/00/Lect-00.raw.md

 newuser=# \q
 ```

-Thie output should look like:
+The output should look like:

 ```
 You are connected to database "newuser" as user "newuser" via socket in "/var/run/postgresql" at port "5432".